stuartMoorhouse/dhs-replication/README.md

 - Using streaming in the Java function, rather than loading it into memory
 - Application to add new Collection into the workflow
 - Reastrict permissions for lambda functions (down from Admin)
+- When no URIs have changed add a message to a dead-letter queue rather than failing
 - refactor DynamdoDB Lambda functions to make them re-useable